 Young people with conduct disorder are known to experience several consequences as a result of the presence of this mental health condition.
 Academic performance is most definitely affected when a youth is battling conduct disorder.
 Disciplinary actions often occur and relationships can become strained with school personnel when a young person is constantly getting in trouble for acting in a hostile manner.
 Peer relationships are also in jeopardy when the symptoms of conduct disorder create obstacles if youth should try to form friendships with others that are his or her own age.
 Additionally, young people may experience increased amounts of conflict with family members when this illness is left untreated.
 Considering the fact that conduct disorder can make an individual vulnerable to substance abuse and additional mental health concerns, seeking treatment for this disorder can be life-saving for youth who are living with this serious illness.

-At Cross Creek Hospital, we are devoted to providing everyone who seeks our care for the treatment of conduct disorder with the respect and dignity that they deserve.
+At Cross Creek Hospital, a conduct disorder treatment center in Austin, we are devoted to providing everyone who seeks care at our hospital for the treatment of conduct disorder with the respect and dignity that they deserve.
 Our all-encompassing goal for treatment is to help men, women, and adolescents improve their overall functioning by helping them to stabilize and to continue their recovery with new tools that they will be taught in the treatment setting.
 We are proud to be able to achieve this goal by utilizing the structure and processes of a treatment model that combines cognitive-behavioral therapy, experiential therapies, and didactic therapies.

 The following methods for care may be incorporated into the individualized treatment plans that are given to each adolescent, adult, and senior adult who are engaged in services at Cross Creek Hospital: